afcarl/marketing_bits/keywords.md

 **An example**

-    &lttitle&gtLearn how to write Ruby on Rails applications.&lt/title&gt
+    <title>Learn how to write Ruby on Rails applications.</title>

-    &lth1&gtWrite Ruby on Rails applications with ease.&lt/h1&gt
+    <h1>Write Ruby on Rails applications with ease.</h1>

-    &lth2&gtThe MVC pattern in Rails.&lt/h2&gt
+    <h2>The MVC pattern in Rails.</h2>

-    &ltp&gtRuby on Rails is an MVC framework.
-It is desgined to get your applications running with the least amount of development time.&lt/p&gt
+    <p>Ruby on Rails is an MVC framework.
+It is desgined to get your
+    applications running with the least amount of development time.</p>

 In the example, the keywords are: